gpenaud/alterconso-mailer/README.md

 # cagette-mailer
-A tinymicro-service  mailer for cagette project
+A tiny micro-service  mailer for cagette project